Some of the best tank setups are also the smallest!

 There is no real limit to how many fish can be kept in a nano tank.

-You will just need to make sure each of your fish have enough space.
+You will just need to make sure each of your fish has enough space.
 When stocking your tank you will need to consider the size of each fish and their shoals, activity level, swimming distance, and personality.

 Which Is The Best Nano Fish For You?